AdobeDocs/experience-platform.en/help/catalog/datasets/user-guide.md

 >[!AVAILABILITY]
 >
->Data retention settings are currently in beta and available only in a **limited release**.
-It is not available to all customers.
-The ability to set your data retention policy is only available for organizations in the limited release.
+>Data retention settings are currently in beta and available only in a **limited release** for select organizations.
 Your UI might not reflect the feature described below.

 Manage dataset expiration and retention policies at the dataset level from the [!UICONTROL Browse] tab of the [!UICONTROL Datasets] workspace.
-You can use this feature to configure retention policies for your data lake data retrospectively.
-The expiration date defined by your retention policy is based on the date your data was ingested into the Platform.
+You can use this feature to configure retention policies for data already ingested into your data lake.
+The expiration date is based on when your data was ingested into the Platform.

-To open the [!UICONTROL Set data retention] dialog, select the ellipsis of a dataset that you want to manage followed by **[!UICONTROL Set data retention policy]** from the dropdown menu.
+To open the [!UICONTROL Set data retention] dialog, select the ellipsis next to the dataset followed by **[!UICONTROL Set data retention policy]** from the dropdown menu.

 ![The Browse tab of the Datasets workspace with the ellipsis and Set data retention policy option highlighted.](../images/datasets/user-guide/set-data-retention-policy-dropdown.png)

 The [!UICONTROL Set data retention] dialog appears.
 The dialog shows the sandbox level license usage metrics , dataset-level details, and data lake settings.
-These metrics indicate your current usage against your entitlements.
-The dataset details include, the dataset name, the type of dataset, whether the dataset is enabled for Profile, and the current data lake storage usage.
+These metrics show your usage compared to your entitlements.
+The dataset details include the dataset name, type, Profile enablement status, and current data lake storage usage.

 >[!NOTE]
 >